Freebore: Location and dimensions

-The chamber is the rearmost portion of a firearm barrel that has been formed to accept a specific cartridge or shell.
+The chamber is the rearmost portion of a firearm barrel that has been formed to accept a specific handgun/rifle cartridge or shotgun shell.
 For firearms having a rifled barrel, the bullet typically extends forward from the leading edge of the cartridge case.
 The portion of the barrel forward of the chamber that provides clearance for the loaded bullet of a cartridge is known as the throat.
 The throat is composed of both a freebore and a leade.
 The freebore is slightly larger in diameter than the rifling grooves in order to allow the cartridge to be loaded into the chamber without resistance, as well as to increase the distance the bullet can move before it engages the rifling in the bore.
-The leade is the tapered section of the throat that transitions in diameter from the freebore to the rifling lands at a shallow angle, typically between 1 and 3 degrees.
+The leade is the tapered section of the throat that transitions in diameter from the freebore to the rifling lands at a shallow angle, typically between 1° and 3° degrees.

 Freebore length affects the distance the bullet will jump before engaging the rifling when the weapon is fired.
 Greater freebore length permits bullets to extend further out of the cartridge case to increase space for propellant within the case.
 Increasing freebore length in order to increase bullet jump is used to delay the onset of resistance from friction and deformation that results when the bullet engages the rifling.
 Dimensions of freebore length and diameter may gradually increase as hot gas wears the interior barrel surface each time the weapon is fired.